mgamal96/2D-Heat-Conduction-Design-Lab/README.md

 ## Project Description

-Finite Difference Method code to obtain a heat map for a given circuit board design.
+Finite Difference Method code to obtain a heat map for a given circuit board design by solving **Heat-Diffusion Equation**.
 Enter in Boundary conditions and Egen [Watts] for every component for use.
 (See example.py)

 ## Sample Output